Hello My Name Is...

 1. Read each night for at least 20 minutes.
 Let your child read aloud to you.
 Help them with difficult words and enjoy this special time together.

-2. Math - Multiplication facts should be firm by the end of the year.
-We are having a Multiplication Sundae to celebrate success!
+2. Math - Multiplication facts should be firm by the end of the 5th grade.

 1. Life is busy, but reading is essential.
 Save 30 minutes each day for your child to read.
 At this age, they don't always want to read aloud but talk with them about what they are reading.
 Content reading such as Science and Social Studies begin to be more important.
 Even reading the news from the paper or online each day and discussing it.